 \subsection{Quantitative Results}

-We evaluate CGRU's performance using established metrics from the UnlearnCanvas benchmark \cite{zhang2024unlearncanvas}, computed using the ViT classifier provided by the creators of UnlearnCanvas.
-Our evaluation focuses on three key metrics that capture different aspects of unlearning effectiveness:

-\textbf{Unlearning Accuracy (UA)} measures the proportion of samples generated from prompts containing the target concept that are \textbf{not} correctly classified by the concept detector. \textbf{In-domain Retain Accuracy (IRA)} quantifies the model's ability to correctly generate and classify samples containing other concepts from the same domain, ensuring that unlearning does not severely harm unrelated capabilities.
-We also measure image quality through \textbf{Fréchet Inception Distance (FID)} \cite{heusel2018gans} to ensure that unlearning does not compromise the visual fidelity of generated images.
+We first evaluate CGRU on UnlearnCanvas~\cite{zhang2024unlearncanvas} using the ViT classifier provided by the benchmark.
+We focus on three metrics that capture different aspects of unlearning: \textbf{Unlearning Accuracy (UA)} measures the proportion of samples generated from prompts containing the target concept that are \textbf{not} correctly classified by the concept detector. \textbf{In-domain Retain Accuracy (IRA)} quantifies the model's ability to correctly generate and classify samples containing other concepts from the same domain, ensuring that unlearning does not severely harm unrelated capabilities.
+We also measure image quality through \textbf{Fr\'echet Inception Distance (FID)} \cite{heusel2018gans} to ensure that unlearning does not compromise the visual fidelity of generated images.

-Table~\ref{tab:unlearn_overview} presents the comparative results on object unlearning tasks.
-The baseline results are taken from \cite{cywiński2025saeuroninterpretableconceptunlearning}, and our method is added for comparison.
-We provide a Pareto frontier visualization of the UA-IRA trade-off in Appendix~\ref{app:additional_results}.
-CGRU demonstrates strong performance in unlearning accuracy (95.55\%), achieving the best result among all methods.
-While the retain accuracy (78.47\%) is competitive, it shows that CGRU effectively suppresses target concepts while maintaining reasonable capability to generate other objects.

-The results validate our theoretical framework, showing that the per-timestep critic approach enables more effective unlearning compared to existing methods that rely on parameter editing or global penalties.
-CGRU's balanced performance across all metrics demonstrates its ability to achieve the core objective of machine unlearning: removing specific concepts while preserving overall model capabilities.
+Table~\ref{tab:unlearn_overview} summarizes object unlearning results.
+Baseline numbers are taken from the recent consolidated benchmark in~\cite{cywiński2025saeuroninterpretableconceptunlearning}; CGRU is evaluated with the same UnlearnCanvas protocol.
+CGRU attains the highest UA (95.37\%), while trading off IRA.